picmi-standard/picmi/Docs/source/developer/design_principles.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 0. Parameters are collected/loaded/created by the user.
 1. PICMI object is constructed, **all** parameters are passed.
-They are
+   Automated computations are invoked.
-   stored to be retrievable by the code.
+   Their results and the original parameters are stored to be retrievable by the code.
+   Note that the variables are exposed to the implementing code, not necessarily to the user.
 2. The implementing code extracts these parameters.

 PICMI objects mainly hold data and are not designed to be modified
 after they have been initialized with their content.

 Note that even if not recommended direct access to member variables
 of objects is still possible.
-Accessing the member variables directly
-results in **undefined behavior**.
+Accessing the member variables directly (both reading and writing) results in **undefined behavior**.

-Implementing codes may invoke checks on PICMI objects to ensure their
+Implementing codes may invoke checks on PICMI objects to ensure their integrity.
-integrity.

 Types
 ~~~~~

-For simplicitly **strong typing** is used, i.e. variables are checked against a finite list of type specifications.
+For simplicity **strong typing** is used, i.e. variables are checked against a finite list of type specifications.
 However, this finite list of type specifications is kept **permissive**, including (1) general types (e.g. iterable instead of “list”), and (2) common library types